nosarthur/nosarthur.github.io/_drafts/polya-enumeration.md

 [Polya enumeration theorem](https://en.wikipedia.org/wiki/P%C3%B3lya_enumeration_theorem) is a very powerful tool in combinatorics.
 The paradigm question it answers is:
-**What are the distinct necklaces one can make out of N black and M white beads?**
+**How many distinct necklaces can one make out of N black and M white beads?**
-If one is only interested in the number of distinct necklaces, a weak version of it called [Burnside’s Lemma](https://en.wikipedia.org/wiki/Burnside%27s_lemma) can be used.

 For example, suppose N=2 and M=2.
 It's easy to see that there are only two possibilities, as shown in Figure 1.